-Louisiana Fee-for-Service Medicaid Vesicular Monoamine Transporter 2 (VMAT2) Inhibitors
+Louisiana Medicaid Vesicular Monoamine Transporter 2 (VMAT2) Inhibitors

-[Deutetrabenazine (Austedo®)*, Tetrabenazine (Xenazine®)*, Valbenazine (Ingrezza®)]

-The VMAT2 inhibitors require clinical authorization.
-The Louisiana Uniform Prescription Drug Prior Authorization Form should be utilized to request authorization for all vesicular monoamine transporter 2 (VMAT2) inhibitors.
+The Louisiana Uniform Prescription Drug Prior Authorization Form should be utilized to request clinical authorization for all vesicular monoamine transporter 2 (VMAT2) inhibitors.

-*Austedo® and Xenazine® have Black Box Warnings; see individual prescribing

-information for details.
+Additional Point-of-Sale edits may apply.

+Some of these agents have Black Box Warnings and/or are subject to Risk Evaluation and Mitigation Strategy (REMS) under FDA safety Regulations.
+Please refer to individual prescribing information for details.

-Approval Criteria for ALL Agents (all of the following are required):
+Approval Criteria

-The recipient is 18 years of age or older; AND
+The recipient is 18 years of age or older on the date of the request; AND

-The recipient has:
+The recipient has a diagnosis of:

-a diagnosis of Huntington’s disease chorea if the requested medication is deutetrabenazine (Austedo®) or tetrabenazine (Xenazine®); OR
+Huntington’s disease chorea if the requested medication is deutetrabenazine (Austedo®) or tetrabenazine (Xenazine®); OR

-a diagnosis of moderate to severe tardive dyskinesia if the requested medication is deutetrabenazine (Austedo®) or valbenazine tosylate (Ingrezza®); AND
+Moderate to severe tardive dyskinesia if the requested medication is deutetrabenazine (Austedo®) or valbenazine tosylate (Ingrezza®); AND

 The recipient is not taking the requested VMAT2 inhibitor with any other VMAT2 inhibitor; AND